 Know what you are looking for.
 Understand the details of plants: growing area, leaves, stem, flowers, companion plants, roots (if applicable), seasonal changes…

 Foraging is as much about research and botany knowledge as it is about walks in the countryside collecting food.
-It’s important to make sure that whatever you’re planning on eating is safe, how to prepare it, and how much of it you should consume at one time so as not avoid any negative side effects like vomiting or diarrhea.
+It’s important to make sure that whatever you’re planning on eating is safe, how to prepare it, and how much of it you should consume at one time to avoid any negative side effects like vomiting or diarrhoea.

 Go slow and steady